sabeydeedaya/docs/src/pages/deep-linked-ads/google-ads-troubleshooting.md

 ### FAQ

-#### I'm seeing a discrepancy between conversion counts in Branch and Google Google Ads
+#### I'm seeing a discrepancy between conversion counts in Branch and Google Ads

 **A:** While we should always expect around a 5% discrepancy due to time zone differences and the like, if you are seeing significant discrepancies, it could be an indication of a broader problem.